SH 82 Grand Avenue Bridge

 Grand Avenue Bridge Environmental Assessment Overview

-The Colorado Department of Transportation (CDOT) and the Federal Highway Administration (FHWA) are conducting an Environmental Assessment (EA) process to address functional, structural and safety deficiencies of the SH 82 Grand Avenue Bridge in Glenwood Springs and to bring it up to current standards for a four-lane bridge.
+The Colorado Department of Transportation (CDOT) and the Federal Highway Administration (FHWA) conducted an Environmental Assessment (EA) process to address functional, structural and safety deficiencies of the SH 82 Grand Avenue Bridge in Glenwood Springs and to bring it up to current standards for a four-lane bridge.

 HISTORY - The Grand Avenue Bridge EA began in April 2011 when CDOT worked with community representatives to form a Project Leadership Team (PLT) to guide the EA process and ensure that the project followed the principals of context sensitive solutions (CSS) and federal EA requirements.
 A consulting team was hired in August 2011 to support CDOT in identifying the project purpose and need and goals, and in developing and evaluating alternative solutions through the EA process.
 A Project Working Group (PWG) was formed to review and approve key technical evaluations and decisions.
 In keeping with CDOT’s commitment to a context sensitive approach to projects statewide, community stakeholders were actively involved in defining the context statement and critical success factors for the project in a two-day visioning workshop.
 They continued to play an integral role as the Stakeholder Working Group (SWG).

-PUBLIC INVOLVEMENT - Over the last two years, the project team has evaluated the possibility of refurbishing the existing bridge, replacing the bridge in its current location, and replacing the bridge on different alignments.
+PUBLIC INVOLVEMENT - As part of the EA process, the project team evaluated the possibility of refurbishing the existing bridge, replacing the bridge in its current location, or replacing the bridge on different alignments.
 These options were considered in light of the criteria developed with the PLT, the PWG, the SWG and the public.
-Numerous public involvement and outreach activities have generated ideas, alternatives, alignments and other design elements that might never have been considered.
-To date, five public open houses and seven SWG meetings, including the initial visioning workshop, have been held.
+Numerous public involvement and outreach activities generated ideas, alternatives, alignments and other design elements that might never have been considered.
+During the study, five public open houses and seven SWG meetings, including the initial visioning workshop, were held.
 Participants helped shape the alternatives and recommendations to align more closely with community values.
 The result is a project that reflects the unique character, history and setting of the Grand Avenue Bridge over the Colorado River and I-70 in Glenwood Springs.

 FUNDING - The bridge is eligible for funding under the Colorado Bridge Enterprise (CBE) as a part Senate Bill 09-108, also known as FASTER (Funding Advancements for Surface Treatment and Economic Recovery).
 The purpose of the CBE is to complete designated bridge projects that involve the financing, repair, reconstruction and replacement of bridges designated as structurally deficient or functionally obsolete, and rated “poor” by CDOT.
 CBE will primarily fund improvements to or replacement of the Grand Avenue Bridge and elements needed for the optimal function of the bridge.